HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The Microparticle Performance Rating (MPR) is an air filter rating scale that is designed by the 3M company.
 The main purpose of the MPR system is to rate an air filter’s ability to filter out microparticles.

 The MPR rating scale focuses on the smallest particles measured by the MERV scale – E1 particles.
 E1 particles are particles that have a diameter between 0.3 and 1.0 microns.
-We’ll talk more about E1 particles later.
+I’ll talk more about E1 particles later.

 The MPR system is different than the MERV scale in that it focuses on a filter’s ability to filter out microparticles.
 For this reason, most MPR-rated filters capture more microparticles than the equivalent MERV-rated filter.